-The core of your membership site is your content.
-If you can deliver actual value to your audience while keeping them engaged, they will not just continue their subscription payments but they will actually come to you asking for more products and courses.
+The core of your membership site on Teachable is your content.
+If you can deliver actual value to your audience while keeping them engaged, they will not just continue their subscription payments but they will also come to you asking for more products and courses.

-So it won’t be wrong if I say that content is king as far as membership sites are concerned.
-And one of the major benefits of using Teachable is that it makes it really easy to add multiple content types to your membership.
+In essence, content is king as far as membership sites are concerned.
+Teachable makes it really easy to add multiple content types to your membership.

 So what content can you actually include in your membership in order to ensure your members get real value out of it?

-One of the most important factors that decide the success of a membership site is how engaged your community is.
+One of the most important factors that decide the success of a membership site on Teachable is how engaged your community is.
 An engaged community can help you:

 In order to build a community, it’s really important to facilitate discussions among the students as well as between the students and the instructor.

 Teachable allows you to add native comments to your lessons where students can ask questions, share feedback and even engage with their peers.
 At the same time, the instructor can answer the questions and facilitate the discussions.

 You can either add comments to all individual lecssons below the videos or your content or you can create one lesson per course or per section where students can leave comments.
 Both the students and instructors get a notification when someone leaves a comment and as an instructor, you can even moderate it.

 Not everyone is equally motivated to learn and take action.
 If you sell online courses or run a membership site, you probably know that people need extrinsic motivation to take action.
 So, you should have a strategy in place to reward your members.
 This will not just help you motivate the members, but it will also help build loyalty.

 There are different ways in which you can reward your members: